 If your family has had cases of bowel oncology, then you are slightly more likely to develop colon cancer than others.
 Illnesses of the lining of the intestine, such as Crohn’s disease and ulcerative colitis, are also risk factors.

-What are the most common symptoms of bowel cancer?
+So, what are the most common symptoms of bowel cancer?
 It is important to note that the symptoms of colorectal cancer and colon cancer differ slightly, although these symptoms are similar.

 The initial symptoms of bowel cancer are:

-Symptoms of oncology of the rectum:
+Symptoms of oncology in the rectum: